cosmos/sdk-tutorials/interchain-exchange/tutorial/00-tutorial.md

 ### `FillSellOrder`

-`FillSellOrder` try to fill the sell order with the order book and returns all the side effects.
+`FillSellOrder` tries to fill the sell order with the order book and returns all the side effects.

 ```go
 // x/ibcdex/types/buy_order_book.go